-While we do not offer repair services in our store, here are some suggestions on prolonging the life of your Birkenstock footwear.
+* We do not offer repair services in our store, but here are some suggestions on prolonging the life of your Birkenstock footwear.

 Birkenstock does not offer a specific warranty or guarantee of longevity.
 Some people keep their Birkenstocks for 10 years, while others may only get one summer out of them.